SENSEI MELVIN S. BROWN JR. SHICHIDAN – 7TH DEGREE BLACK BELT

 U.S.E.W.K.F.
 6TH DAN KUMITE CHAMPION 2008 & 2009

-Mr. Brown is a graduate of Nashville State Technical Institute; Associate of Applied Science – Police Science Technology and Trevecca Nazarene University; Bachelor of Arts – Management and Human Relations.
-He is recognized by the federal court as an expert in police use of force and had served as an adjunct facility member for Austin Peay State University.
+Mr. Brown is a graduate of Nashville State Technical Institute; Associate of Applied Science – Police Science Technology and Trevecca Nazarene University; Bachelor of Arts – Management and Human Relations, Bethel University: Master of Science- Criminal Justice.
+He has been recognized by the federal court as an expert in police use of force and has served as an adjunct faculty member for Austin Peay State University and Volunteer State Community College..
 He is a member of the U.S.E.W.K.F.
 Board of Black Belt Examiners.

 He has served in Operation Iraqi Freedom on three tours: 2004-2005, 2007-2008, and 2009-2010 and was awarded the Combat Action Badge and three Bronze Star Medals for actions during these deployments.
 In 2013, he retired from the Tennessee Army National Guard as the First Sergeant of HHT Regimental Troops Squadron (Special Troops Battalion) 278th ACR.